Circular economy

 Design for circularity

-From the start, we're considering a vehicle's entire life cycle and how to maximise the value delivered throughout that time.
-When that's over, the dissasembly and recycling process can provide high quality and quantity raw materials.
+From the start, we're considering a vehicle's entire life cycle and how to maximize the value delivered throughout that time.
+When that's over, the disassembly and recycling process can provide high quality and quantity raw materials.

 Circular business

-The foundations of our circularity ambitions are minimising primary resource use, eliminating waste and pollution, and generating more circular revenue.
+The foundations of our circularity ambitions are minimizing primary resource use, eliminating waste and pollution, and generating more circular revenue.

 Circular economy 2030 ambitions